 It’s also good to regularly review these types of practise to make sure your DRR are still fit for purpose, and that you remain GDPR compliant.
 The good thing about using a CRM to manage this, is that it is scalable.
 The rules you put in place will function whether you are dealing with 1,000 clients or 100,000.

 There are very few businesses or industries that don’t experience development and fluctuation of some kind.
 You always need to keep an eye on technological, political and economic factors as well as see what your competitors are doing.
 Reviewing your departmental processes, CRM usage, and data management strategy consists of three parts:

 - Reviewing performance and reflecting on changes

 Diagnose: What parts of your CRM and data management strategy aren’t working?

-Are you finding a lot of duplicates?
+Are you finding a lot of duplicate records in your system?
 Is there a point in the process where tasks are being missed off?
-Are there any manual jobs your team are doing that could be automated?
-Do your team have complaints about the process or system?
+Are there any manual jobs your team is doing that could be automated?
+Does your team have complaints about the process or system?

 This way, while the team are talking about targets and lead generation, we can also talk about how new customer handoffs to the projects team are going.
 And you know what?
 It worked, the tasks get done and no one ever (well, hardly ever) gets named and shamed.

 You've had a look around and are starting to think OpenCRM might be the system for you and your business.
 Why not chat with one of our team (and ask your burning CRM questions) as they take you on a tour of the system?find out more

 Make Changes: Implement new processes (and tools) to address